-The Co-Chairs will lead meetings of the MAG, unless otherwise directed by the Office of the Minister of Education, or otherwise agreed.
+The Chair will lead meetings of the Advisory Group, unless otherwise directed by the Office of the Minister of Education, or otherwise agreed.

-The Co-Chairs may also engage directly with the Minister, on behalf of the MAG.
+The Chair may also engage directly with the Minister, on behalf of the Advisory Group.

-Members of the MAG (including the Co-Chairs) are approved by the Appointment and Honours Committee.
-Members of the MAG affirm that they have provided all relevant and / or requested information relevant to the approval process, and that all information disclosed is true and accurate to the best of the knowledge of the MAG members.
+Members of the Advisory Group (including the Chair) are approved by the Appointment and Honours Committee.
+Members of the Advisory Group affirm that they have provided all relevant and / or requested information relevant to the approval process, and that all information disclosed is true and accurate to the best of the knowledge of the Advisory Group members.

 Fees for members of the Group have been assessed in accordance with the Cabinet Fees Framework, according to Cabinet Office Circular (12)6.
 The Stakeholder Advisory Group falls within Group 4 (‘All other committees and other bodies’), and has been scored at 22 (Level 2).

-In addition, Co-Chairs and members will be reimbursed for actual and reasonable travel, meal and accommodation costs.
+In addition, the Chair and members will be reimbursed for actual and reasonable travel, meal and accommodation costs.

-Secretariat services for the MAG will be provided by the Ministry.
+Secretariat services for the Advisory Group will be provided by the Ministry.

-The MAG, and MAG members acting in that capacity, will not make media statements without the prior agreement of the Minister.
+The Advisory Group, and Advisory Group members acting in that capacity, will not make media statements without the prior agreement of the Minister.

-If the MAG are asked to provide comment on any issue relating to education by a third party (i.e. other than the Minister or Ministry), that MAG will forward the question or request to the Office of the Minister of Education, and to the Ministry of Education through the Assessment and Reporting mailbox: (AssessmentandReporting@education.govt.nz).
+If the Advisory Group are asked to provide comment on any issue relating to education by a third party (i.e. other than the Minister or Ministry), that Advisory Group will forward the question or request to the Office of the Minister of Education, and to the Ministry of Education through the Progress and Achievement mailbox: (Progress.Achievement@education.govt.nz).

-Meetings of the MAG will be held in Wellington.
-The MAG will meet up to ten times in its initial term.
-MAG members are expected to attend MAG meetings wherever reasonably possible.
-The MAG will meet when requested by the Minister, in consultation between the Co-Chairs and the Ministry, or at the discretion of the Co-Chairs.
+Meetings of the Advisory Group will be held in Wellington.
+Advisory Group members are expected to attend Advisory Group meetings wherever reasonably possible.
+The Advisory Group will meet when requested by the Minister, in consultation between the Chair and the Ministry, or at the discretion of the Chair.

-The MAG will aim to achieve a consensus on the issues it considers, but is not required to do so.
+The Advisory Group will aim to achieve a consensus on the issues it considers, but is not required to do so.

-The Ministry of Education will support the Co-Chairs to prepare meeting agendas where appropriate.
-The agenda and papers for meetings of the MAG will be circulated to MAG members six working days in advance of each meeting, and draft minutes will be circulated to MAG members no later than five working days after each meeting.
+The Ministry of Education will support the Chair to prepare meeting agendas where appropriate.
+The agenda and papers for meetings of the Advisory Group will be circulated to Advisory Group members six working days in advance of each meeting, and draft minutes will be circulated to Advisory Group members no later than five working days after each meeting.

-The Ministry has a budget to operate the MAG, including travel costs.
-The MAG and its members will not have an independent budget.
+The Ministry has a budget to operate the Advisory Group, including travel costs.
+The Advisory Group and its members will not have an independent budget.

 Contestability of advice

-Both the MAG and the Ministry will provide advice to the Minister on the Curriculum, Progress and Achievement work programme in good faith, and with regards to the interests of the other.
-Where appropriate, the MAG and Ministry will provide the other with copies of relevant advice provided to the Minister.
+Both the Advisory Group and the Ministry will provide advice to the Minister on the Curriculum, Progress and Achievement work programme in good faith, and with regards to the interests of the other.
+Where appropriate, the Advisory Group and Ministry will provide the other with copies of relevant advice provided to the Minister.

 Conflicts of interest

-As part of the Appointment and Honours Committee appointment process, the members of the MAG disclose conflicts of interest relating to the MAG and the Curriculum, Progress, and Achievement work programme.
+As part of the Appointment and Honours Committee appointment process, the members of the Advisory Group disclose conflicts of interest relating to the Advisory Group and the Curriculum, Progress, and Achievement work programme.

-Members of the MAG who have a specific, real conflict of interest in relation to an issue or item will advise the Co-Chairs and recuse themselves from consideration of those issues or items.
+Members of the Advisory Group who have a specific, real conflict of interest in relation to an issue or item will advise the Chair and recuse themselves from consideration of those issues or items.

-If members of the MAG develop new, relevant conflicts of interest, whether real, potential or perceived, in the course of the Curriculum, Progress and Achievement work programme, they will inform the Ministry’s secretariat as soon as is reasonably practicable.
+If members of the Advisory Group develop new, relevant conflicts of interest, whether real, potential or perceived, in the course of the Curriculum, Progress and Achievement work programme, they will inform the Ministry’s secretariat as soon as is reasonably practicable.

-In addition to the Minister of Education and Ministry of Education, the MAG will have relationships with the Curriculum, Progress and Achievement Reference Group(s).
+In addition to the Minister of Education and Ministry of Education, the Advisory Group will have relationships with the Curriculum, Progress and Achievement Reference Group(s).

-Unless otherwise agreed with the Ministry (in relation to the Reference Group), the MAG’s contact with these groups will be facilitated by the Ministry and Minister respectively.
+Unless otherwise agreed with the Ministry (in relation to the Reference Group), the Advisory Group’s contact with these groups will be facilitated by the Ministry and Minister respectively.

-It is expected that the MAG will engage in the process in good faith, and champion the Curriculum, Progress and Achievement work programme process with stakeholders.
+It is expected that the Advisory Group will engage in the process in good faith, and champion the Curriculum, Progress and Achievement work programme process with stakeholders.

-The work of the MAG is confidential, unless otherwise agreed by either the Minister of Education or Ministry of Education as appropriate.
-Members of the MAG will maintain this confidence, and will not disclose information about the operations of the MAG to any person without the above agreement.
+The work of the Advisory Group is confidential, unless otherwise agreed by either the Minister of Education or Ministry of Education as appropriate.
+Members of the Advisory Group will maintain this confidence, and will not disclose information about the operations of the Advisory Group to any person without the above agreement.

 Curriculum, Progress and Achievement Ministerial Advisory Group members

-Sonia Johnston (English medium and Pasifika education) is the Principal of Roscommon School and is an Executive member of the Graduate Diploma in Teaching English in Schools to Speakers of Other Languages programme at Auckland University, President of Manurewa Principal’s Association 2018 and an active member of New Zealand Pasifika Principals Association (NZPPA).
+Sonia is the Principal of Roscommon School and is an Executive member of the Graduate Diploma in Teaching English in Schools to Speakers of Other Languages programme at Auckland University, President of Manurewa Principal’s Association 2018 and an active member of New Zealand Pasifika Principals Association (NZPPA).
 Ms Johnston has also presented on the topics of Pasifika education and bilingual education.

-Liam Rutherford (dual-language medium) is a teacher at Ross Intermediate School.
-He has been involved with a number of projects including the introduction of 1-1 devices.
-Mr Rutherford has an interest in internet based classrooms, personalising learning, student activism, and real life learning.
+Liam is a teacher at Ross Intermediate School.
+He has been involved with a number of projects including the introduction of 1:1 devices.
+Mr Rutherford has an interest in internet based classrooms, personalising learning, student activism and real life learning.
 He is an active member of the Digital Technologies and Hangarau Matihiko (Curriculum) Change and Enablement working group and the National Digital Technologies and Hangarau Matihiko curriculum implementation professional learning and development allocation panel.
 Mr Rutherford is the primary representative on the National Executive of the NZEI.

-Associate Professor Claire Sinnema (curriculum expert English medium) is an Associate Professor of University of Auckland who has carried out multiple national evaluations, including of the implementation of New Zealand’s National Curriculum (2010), and of the Teacher-Led Innovation Fund (2017).
+Claire is an Associate Professor of University of Auckland who has carried out multiple national evaluations, including of the implementation of New Zealand’s National Curriculum (2010), and of the Teacher-Led Innovation Fund (2017).
 Associate Professor Sinnema has served on numerous reference, advisory and expert groups for national education bodies and has carried out research and development related to Government initiatives in New Zealand, South Australia, Wales and Norway.